 Those monthly subscriptions can add up.
 Look for a tool that matches the key features you need for a reasonable price per user per month.

 Logged hours represent more than just the worked time per day.
-Consider an all-in-one software like Rodeo to track hours across projects.
+Consider an all-in-one software like Rodeo Drive to track hours across projects.
 Our features save you time tracking tasks, resource management, planning, and invoicing while giving you the insights you need to forecast and plan for what’s ahead.

-Rodeo offers an integrated time tracking feature that works across project timelines and budgets.
+Rodeo Drive offers an integrated time tracking feature that works across project timelines and budgets.
 All tracked hours are linked to the project’s budget so you can optimize and manage activities accordingly.

 Task and resource management